- Home

 Attendance Policy

 The missed in-class activities and tests policy is simple.
-A students who is absent may not make up the in-class points.
+A student who is absent may not make up the in-class points.
 Also, a student who misses an exam without a prior arrangement, takes a 0 for that test score.
 The only exception to these rules are documented medical situations.

 Availability

-Also, I check my JCCC email daily.
+Also, I check my Canvas messages and JCCC email daily.

 Additional Information

 I make extensive use of the college’s Canvas learning management platform.
-There you will find copies of all handouts and powerpoints as well as the up to the minute gradebook.
+There you will find copies of all handouts and PowerPoints as well as the up to the minute gradebook.

-I do not allow cell phones in the classroom unless we are doing an in-class activity (such as Socrative) that uses it.
+I do not allow cellphones in the classroom unless we are doing an in-class activity (such as Socrative) that uses it.
 Thus, all phones need to be shut off (or silenced) and put away during class.